tareq1988/wp-recaptcha-integration/readme.txt

 That's too bad...

+= I can't get it to work with my custom comments form.
+Will you fix for me? =

+No. Have a look at the project wiki

 = Privacy: Will the captcha send the visitors IP address to google? =

 Yes and no. The captcha verification process, comming into effect after the user has solved